Clicky

 Search intent is one of the most important factors in determining whether or not your website will appear in Google’s search results.

 Search engines use it as a guide when ranking websites and determining which pages are worth showing to users in their SERPs.
+Navigational search intent refers to users who already have a specific page or location in mind and are searching for direct access to it, either online or at a physical address.

 If you have a lot of high-quality content on your site, then it’s more likely that Google will use that content when deciding what to show people searching for your terms through featured snippets.